Bio (Laura Sarino)

 Business, Communication and Culture

-Sarino is an intercultural communication lecturer at the Maastricht University in the Netherlands, since 2000.
-From 2003-07, Sarino was on secondment to the NATO School in the Netherlands.
 From 1989 to 2003, she was the senior diversity consultant with the Dufferin-Peel School District in Mississauga, Ontario.
 There she developed equity policies and strategic plans at the provincial and federal level.
-She has delivered several international presentations for the Society for Intercultural Education, Training and Research (SIETAR) and was the chair of SIETAR Canada at York University from 1990-94.
+Sarino has delivered several international presentations for the Society for Intercultural Education, Training and Research (SIETAR) and was the chair of SIETAR Canada at York University from 1990 to 1994.